Endovascular Fellowship- Lenox Hill Hospital, New York, NY

-descending thoracic aortic aneurysms, acute and chronic type B
+Acute and chronic type B aortic dissections

-Maze procedure for atrial fibrillation.
+Maze procedure for atrial fibrillation

 Dr. Tseng grew up in North Carolina where she attended the North Carolina School of Science and Mathematics.
 She was a National Merit Scholar.
 She completed her undergraduate Bachelor of Science at the Massachusetts Institute of Technology where she graduated Phi Beta Kappa with a GPA 5.0.
 She earned her medical degree at Harvard Medical School and was one of three recipients per year of the Virginia A. Linnane Scholarship.
 Dr. Tseng underwent her general surgery training at The Johns Hopkins Hospital, where she received the George D. Zeidema Surgery Award and the Vincent L. Gott Cardiac Surgery Award.
 She was inducted into the Alpha Omega Alpha Honor Society and was awarded the Nina Braunwald Research Fellowship Award from The Thoracic Surgery Foundation for Research and Education.
 She also received the Hawley H. Seiler MD Award from the Southern Thoracic Surgical Association.
 Dr. Tseng underwent her clinical and advanced training in cardiothoracic surgery at The Johns Hopkins Hospital.